-Get the Support You Need - Early Stage Programs and Caregiver Support Groups
+Get the Support You Need - Caregiver Support Groups

 Attending a caregiver group may be difficult at first.
 It takes time to feel comfortable sharing your problems with people you do not know.
 However, the experience of many family members is that once they open up, they find their problems are not so different from those of other caregiver group members.
 Suddenly, the people they are sharing with are not strangers at all, and by sharing with others in the same situation, they feel less alone.